/// Ask: Does Titanium Set Off Metal Detectors at Airport Security?

 But I see that you said you wanted to bring titanium EDC through airport security.
 I’m assuming this includes knives?
 I do not recommend that.

 Besides, you really don’t need a bladed tool or edged weapon while on a commercial flight.
-More importantly, you really don’t want to get caught with one.
+More importantly, you don’t want to get caught with one.